Victorian Railways H class

-The Victorian Railways H class is a heavy express passenger steam locomotive operated by the Victorian Railways from 1941 to 1958.
+The Victorian Railways H class is a heavy express passenger and goods steam locomotive operated by the Victorian Railways from 1941 to 1958.
 Intended to eliminate the use of double heading A2 class locomotives on The Overland services on the steeply graded Western line to Adelaide, wartime restrictions led to only one locomotive being built.
 Nicknamed Heavy Harry, H220 was the largest locomotive ever built in Australia and the largest non-articulated steam locomotive to run on Australian railways.

 History

 By 1923, the A2 class 4-6-0 locomotives, which dated back to 1907, were frequently double-heading on interstate expresses to Serviceton and Albury, because increasing traffic saw loads exceed the eight-car maximum of a single A2.
 The Victorian Railways Commissioners recommended considerably more powerful locomotives, that could haul trains of up to eleven cars unassisted over the ruling gradients on those lines.
 The S class 4-6-2 Pacifics displaced the A2s from North East line express services from 1928 onwards and allowed a faster timetable to be introduced.
 However, a Pacific-type locomotive was not well suited to the Western line.
 The section between Melbourne and Ballarat had sharply-curved, steep inclines, the most notorious of which was the 10 mi, 1 in 48 (2.08%) ruling gradient of the Ingliston Bank.
 As early as 1923, VR locomotive designers were considering 4-8-2 Mountain-type locomotives for the purpose, along with the use of a third cylinder to provide increased power without exceeding the loading gauge.
-The Victorian Railways H class was the third-most-powerful non-articulated steam locomotive to operate in Australia, after the NSWGR D57 4-8-2 and the South Australian Railways 500/500B class.
+By tractive effort, the Victorian Railways H class was the third-most-powerful non-articulated steam locomotive to operate in Australia, after the NSWGR D57 4-8-2 and the South Australian Railways 500/500B class.